-The Course Catalogs feature in Docebo allows you to create a customized set of courses and learning plans in your platform that your users can either enroll in freely or purchase, depending on if you've set the course to be sold using the E-Commerce feature in your platform.
+The Course Catalogs feature allows you to create a customized set of courses and learning plans in your platform that your users can either enroll in freely or purchase, depending on if you've set the course to be sold using the E-Commerce feature in your platform.
 You can activate either an internal catalog that can be shown to users once they've logged into their learning platform or a public (external) one, which is shown on the login page.

 You can also give a specific set of users visibility to certain catalogs, meaning they have a selection of courses and learning plans that they can either purchase or enroll into.
 Catalogs are a great option for selling your content to users and giving them the ability to continue their learning by enrolling in courses that may interest them.

 The following are some useful scenarios for catalogs:

 - Activating a public catalog is a good option to build a storefront landing page for potential customers.
 In order to put personalization and creative force behind the look and feel of the public catalog view, it is possible to create multiple catalog custom pages including elements such as subscriptions, instructors, company information, etc.

 - A catalog is a practical option to group courses together that are for professional development and supplemental learning purposes.
 These courses are not mandatory or required, but you as a Superadmin would like to encourage your learners to take them.
 By leveraging a catalog, you can include all of the professional development-type courses and give visibility of the catalog to particular groups, branches, or individual users.
 Giving visibility to a particular set of users will allow those users to browse the catalog and self-enroll in any courses that they wish to take.
 Reporting for progress in these courses will be available by pulling a course report or user personal summary report.